Jukebox History 1888-1913

 years the music machines for public entertainment have been around for more

-multi-selection phonographs possible were taken in the late 1880's in London,
+phonographs possible were taken in the late 1880's in London, England, by the

-England, by the American born Charles Adams-Randall (1888), and especially in
+American born Charles Adams-Randall (1888), and especially in San Francisco,

-San Francisco, California, by Louis T. Glass and William S. Arnold (1889).
-The
+California, by Louis Glass and William S. Arnold (1889).
+The coin-operated

-coin-operated automatic phonographs, known today as jukeboxes, have over the
+automatic phonographs, known today as jukeboxes, have over the years turned out

-years turned out to be among the most hard to kill cultural phenomena.
-Of
+to be among the hardest to kill cultural phenomena.
+Of course, there have been

 The